ax-va/Pytest-Okken-2022/test-examples-07--stategies/strategies.md

 - Test non-core features with at least one test case.
 - Test the CLI in isolation.

-# Writing a test strategy

-Write a test strategy and share it with your team.
-Include the initial test case list.

 # Creating test cases

 ## Create test cases